Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 A mounded, bushy variety, perfect for adding color to fall gardens; beautiful sky blue daisy-like flowers with yellow centers are featured on green, fragrant foliage; easy to grow, requiring little to no maintenance; drought tolerant once established

-October Skies Aster has masses of beautiful sky blue daisy flowers with yellow eyes at the ends of the stems from early to late fall, which are most effective when planted in groupings.
+October Skies Aster has masses of beautiful sky blue daisy flowers with yellow eyes at the ends of the stems from late summer to early fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its narrow leaves remain dark green in colour throughout the season.

 October Skies Aster is a dense herbaceous perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.